marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/maintaining-the-cfg.rst

 as possible.
 For each representation, a set of :dfn:`hooks` is defined so that each representation can provide its own implementation of CFG manipulation routines when necessary.
-These hooks are defined in cfghooks.h.
+These hooks are defined in :samp:`cfghooks.h`.
 There are hooks for almost all common CFG manipulations, including block splitting and merging, edge redirection and creating and deleting basic blocks.
 These hooks should provide everything you need to maintain and manipulate the CFG in both the RTL